AaditAntony/notepad-flutter/README.md

  http://192.168.18.40:8084/api/users/login?username=$username&password=$password  this is the api link used to login

- consist of the working with the backend java created for the notepad
+ consist of the working with the backend java created for the notepade